Current Fourth Years

 Katie’s PhD project will enable her to pursue these research interests further.
 Under the supervision of Dr Jill Harrison and Prof Keith Edwards her PhD will focus on understanding the CLAVATA signalling pathway in wheat to engineer ears with more fertile grain and an increased yield.

-Celia graduated from the University of Bristol in 2020 with a BSc in Biochemistry.
-Using molecular dynamics, docking and in vitro techniques her final year project investigated potential inhibitors of P. falciparum’s lactate dehydrogenase in the lab of Dr Richard Sessions.
-This experience, along with a summer studentship with Dr Mike Jones, attempting to covalently link phycocyanin to purple bacteria reaction centres to develop biophotovoltaics, confirmed her keen interest in molecular biology.
+Cam graduated from the University of Bristol in 2020 with a BSc in Biochemistry.
+Using molecular dynamics, docking and in vitro techniques, their final year project investigated potential inhibitors of P. falciparum’s lactate dehydrogenase in the lab of Dr Richard Sessions.
+This experience, along with a summer studentship with Dr Mike Jones, attempting to covalently link phycocyanin to purple bacteria reaction centres to develop biophotovoltaics, confirmed their keen interest in molecular biology.

 Amy Mickleburgh